nugent68/ls4-scheduler/README_TEST_ASTRO.md

 2. The scripts automatically detect whether Chilean Standard Time (CLT) or Chilean Summer Time (CLST) applies
 3. When a time crosses midnight, it's marked with "(next day)" or "(prev day)" for clarity
 4. The automated script uses "-1" or "+1" notation for day boundaries in compact displays
+5. Moon position is specifically calculated for 00:00 local time (which is 04:00 UT for CLST or 03:00 UT for CLT)

 ## Requirements